sdiehl/wiwinwlh/tutorial.md

 Numeric Tower
 -------------

-Haskell's numeric tower is usuall the source of some confusion for novices.
+Haskell's numeric tower is unusual and the source of some confusion for novices.
 Haskell is one of the few languages to incorporate statically typed overloaded literals without a mechanism for "coercions" often found in other languages.

-An integer literal in Haskell is literally desugared into a function from a numeric typeclass which yields a polymorphic value that can be instantiated to nay instance of the ``Num`` or ``Fractional`` typeclass at the call-site, depending on the inferred type.
+To add to confusion numerical literals in Haskell are desugared into a function from a numeric typeclass which yields a polymorphic value that can be instantiated to nay instance of the ``Num`` or ``Fractional`` typeclass at the call-site, depending on the inferred type.

+To use a blunt metaphor, uou're effectively placing an object in a hole and the size and shape of the hole defines the object you place there.
+This is very different than in other languages where a literal like ``2.718`` is hardcoded in the compiler to be a specific type ( double or something ) and you cast the value at runtime to be something smaller or larger as needed.

 ```haskell
 42 :: Num a => a